Int-amplified endomorphisms of compact K\"ahler spaces

 As an application of Theorem \ref{thm1.3} and the main theorem in \cite{graf2019finite}, we get Theorem \ref{thmtorus} below so that when running the MMP for compact K\"ahler threefolds, we may reduce the case of canonical divisor $K_X$ being pseudo-effective to the $Q$-torus case.

-\begin{thm} Let $X$ be one of the following cases: a compact K\"ahler manifold of any dimension, a normal compact K\"ahler threefold with at worst canonical singularities or a normal $\mathbb{Q}$-factorial compact K\"ahler surface.
-Suppose that $X$ admits an int-amplified endomorphism $f:X\rightarrow X$ and the canonical divisor $K_X$ is pseudo-effective in the sense of currents.
+\begin{thm} Let $X$ be one of the following cases: (i) a compact K\"ahler manifold of any dimension, (ii) a normal compact K\"ahler threefold with at worst canonical singularities, or (iii) a normal $\mathbb{Q}$-factorial compact K\"ahler surface.
+Suppose that $X$ admits an int-amplified endomorphism $f:X\rightarrow X$ and the canonical divisor $K_X$ is pseudo-effective.
 Then $X$ is a $Q$-torus, i.e., a quasi-\'etale finite quotient of a complex torus. \end{thm}

 We generalize \cite[Theorem 1.10]{meng2017building} to the following equivariant MMP.
-We refer to \cite[Section 6]{meng2018building} for the technical details but extend some early results to our present case in Section \ref{section8}.
-The author will highlight and compare the differences between projective varieties and compact K\"ahler spaces.
-We also refer readers to \cite{fujino2019minimal} for the minimal model program of compact K\"ahler surfaces.
+We refer to \cite[Section 6]{meng2018building} for the technical details.
+The author will highlight and compare the differences between projective varieties and compact K\"ahler spaces in Section \ref{section8}.

 \begin{thm} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a normal $\mathbb{Q}$-factorial compact K\"ahler threefold with at worst terminal singularities.
 Then, replacing $f$ by a positive power, there exist a $Q$-torus $Y$, a morphism $X\rightarrow Y$ and an $f$-equivariant minimal model program of $X$ over $Y$: $X=X_1\dashrightarrow \cdots\dashrightarrow X_i\dashrightarrow\cdots\dashrightarrow X_r=Y$ (i.e., $f=f_1$ descends to $f_i$ on each $X_i$), with every $X_i\dashrightarrow X_{i+1}$ a contraction of a divisorial ray, a flip or a Mori fibre contraction, of a $K_{X_i}$-negative extremal ray, such that: \begin{enumerate} \item If $K_X$ is pseudo-effective, then $X=Y$ and it is a $Q$-torus. \item If $K_X$ is not pseudo-effective, then for each $i$, $f_i$ is int-amplified and $X_i\rightarrow Y$ is an equi-dimensional (holomorphic) morphism with every fibre irreducible and rationally connected.
 Also, $X_{r-1}\rightarrow X_r=Y$ is a Mori fibre contraction. \end{enumerate} \end{thm}